ashleyberry/fed-assignment/README.md

 ### Prerequisites
 * NPM
-* Due to the timeline, responsiveness was out of scope for this project.
+* Due to the expedited timeline, responsiveness was out of scope for this project.
 This project is optimized for a 13.3-inch (2560x1600) monitor.

 ## Development Setup Instructions
 1. Clone this repo